KentoNishi/BlankSort-Prototypes/README.md

 | Inspec   | ![](./images/charts/InspecPerformance.svg) | ![](./images/charts/InspecTime.svg) |
 | DUC      | ![](./images/charts/DUCPerformance.svg)    | ![](./images/charts/DUCTime.svg)    |
 | NUS      | ![](./images/charts/NUSPerformance.svg)    | ![](./images/charts/NUSTime.svg)    |

+## Samples
+* **Input:** My friend's dad had a surgery last year to remove his kidney cancer.
+    * **Output:** friend, dad, cancer, kidney, surgery
+* **Input:** Word embedding is the collective name for a set of language modeling and feature learning techniques in natural language processing (NLP) where words or phrases from the vocabulary are mapped to vectors of real numbers.
+Conceptually it involves a mathematical embedding from a space with many dimensions per word to a continuous vector space with a much lower dimension.
+    * **Output:** word, dimension, vector, space, language
+* **Input:** Python is an interpreted, high-level, general-purpose programming language.
+Created by Guido van Rossum and first released in 1991, Python's design philosophy emphasizes code readability with its notable use of significant whitespace.
+Its language constructs and object-oriented approach aim to help programmers write clear, logical code for small and large-scale projects.
+Python is dynamically typed and garbage-collected.
+It supports multiple programming paradigms, including procedural, object-oriented, and functional programming.
+Python is often described as a "batteries included" language due to its comprehensive standard library.
+    * **Output:** python, language, programming, code, library
+* **Input:** Machine learning (ML) is the scientific study of algorithms and statistical models that computer systems use to perform a specific task without using explicit instructions, relying on patterns and inference instead.
+It is seen as a subset of artificial intelligence.
+    * **Output:** algorithm, machine, task, perform, model
+* **Input:** Data science is a multi-disciplinary field that uses scientific methods, processes, algorithms and systems to extract knowledge and insights from structured and unstructured data.
+Data science is related to data mining and big data. data, science, field, extract, knowledge

 ## Conclusion and Discussion